FilipWirsen/pp4-restaurant-project/README.md

 ###  <ins>Github and Gitpod</ins>

-To create the repository and develop the project i followed the steps below:
+To create and develop the project i followed the steps below:

-1. Create the Github repository and start development:
   * Install the gitpod addon if not already installed.
   * Go to your github profile and press the green "New" button.
-  * Enter a name and for this project i used the Code Institute Full-template provided by them.
+  * Enter a name for the project and for this project i used the Code Institute Full-template provided by them.
   * Once your repository is created in the top right there should be a green button with the text "Gitpod".
 Press the button and wait for the build to finish.
+  * Now you can start developing.

 The code was commited to Git and pushed to Github using the terminal